cleedus/cloudformation/README.md

 # Description
 This repo contains a CloudFormation script that provisions deployment resources and deploys a high-availability web app in Amazon Private Cloud.
 Within the VPC, there are two availability zones with public and private subnets.
 To ensure better fault tolerance and availability, it leverages a Load Balancer and an Autoscaling Group to spin up a minimum of two servers in the private subnet in each availability zone.

 Access to resources are controlled through Security Groups, NAT Gateways, and Route Tables.
-Servers have unstricted access to the internet, but go through the NAT Gateways.
+Servers have unrestricted access to the internet, but go through the NAT Gateways.
 Servers are also given IAM role to download resources stored in the restricted S3 bucket.